-- 1. The OLCA will provide the oversight and quality control of language access services and be the official point of contact for constituent complaints.
+- 1. The OLCA will work with each department to provide the oversight and quality control of language access services and be the official point of contact for constituent complaints.
 The City of Boston shall implement feedback mechanisms for constituents to log complaints related to communications access, via telephone, email, or survey form made available online. - 2.
 Constituent-facing Departments shall identify a volunteer Communications Access Liaison who can provide a constituent with information how to file a complaint with the OLCA or can help resolve language access problems within their office provided that the responsibilities of such individual are not contrary to a pre-existing collective bargaining agreement to which the City employee is a party to.
 If possible, the liaison shall be a bilingual/multilingual staff member. - 3.
-The OLCA for the City of Boston shall create an employee development and training strategy and quality control protocols to be provided to all Department Heads during their communications access training.
-Upon request, the OLCA shall conduct Department training on language access protocols.
-Language access protocols will include but not be limited to: communication with the OLCA, translation/interpretation requests, cultural sensitivity amongst monolingual staff, utilization and enforcement of the plain language clause, etc. - 4.
-Department Heads will be tasked in ensuring the quality control protocols provided by the OLCA are consistently used in their offices and reporting any changes that should be made to these protocols in order to provide the most reliable and cost effective services to constituents. - 5.
+The OLCA for the City of Boston shall create an employee development, training strategy, and quality control protocols to be provided to all Department Heads during their communications access training.
+The OLCA shall conduct Department training on language and communications access protocols.
+Language and communications access protocols will include but not be limited to: communication with the OLCA, translation/interpretation requests, cultural sensitivity amongst monolingual staff, utilization and enforcement of the plain language clause, etc.

+- 4. Department Heads will be tasked in ensuring the quality control protocols provided by the OLCA are consistently used in their offices and reporting any changes that should be made to these protocols in order to provide the most reliable and cost effective services to constituents.
+All front-facing City employees and personnel will be trained yearly on their Department's Language and Communications access plans, along with any other necessary materials. - 5.
 The OLCA shall oversee the process to ensure that all volunteer language interpreter staff in public contact positions have been vetted as having sufficient language skills and that they are providing adequate interpretation.
 For volunteers who have been deemed not to have sufficient language skills, feedback and links to resources shall be provided by the OLCA so that they may hone their skills. - 6.
 Every department must keep a list of all of their written materials that are required to be translated and must review this list on a yearly basis to ensure all vital documents that need to be translated are current.
 This list should be easily accessible to members of the public. - 7.
-The OLCA shall hold a listening forum at least once per quarter to seek feedback from the community on language and communications access issues in the City.
+The OLCA shall hold a listening forum at least once a year to seek feedback from the community on language and communications access issues in the City.
 The OLCA will conduct outreach to community groups and the general public to invite them to the public listening meeting.
+Listening forums shall be offered in the Most Commonly Used Languages.